 USDC works like a digital programable dollar that allows 24/7 fast transfers for micro and macro payments.

 The stablecoin is pegged one-to-one to the US Dollar, and the market cap can be verified transparently through public records.
-Furthermore, the company that developed it, Circle, actually holds the USD amount to back the stablecoin.
+Furthermore, the company that developed it, Circle, actually holds the USD amount to back the stablecoin in form of cash and short-dated U.S. government obligations.

 In essence, USD Coin is an ERC-20 token that functions through the Ethereum Network.
 Nowadays, USDC transactions can also be settled through Algorand, Solana, and Stellar’s infrastructures.

-Since the launch of USDC 2.0, the payment process is simplified, the gas fees being paid directly in USDC.
+Since the launch of USDC 2.0, the payment process has been simplified, with the gas fees being paid directly in USDC.
 Furthermore, USDC is integrated with numerous crypto exchanges, wallets, DeFis, and other crypto-related platforms.

 The Blockchains enabling USDC